mrismanaziz/Reforestation/README.md

-## Have you ever heard of a music group called Cellophane?
-They mostly wrap.
+## Did you know that ghosts call their true love their ghoul-friend?